6 Ways to Reduce Hot Water Costs Without the Cold Showers

 Next, you should be checking the thermostat.
 What temperature is it set to?

-For a storage tank hot water heater, it should be no lower than 60°C. Any lower and you risk bacteria growing in the water tank.
+For a storage tank hot water heater, it should be no lower than 60°C. Any lower and you risk bacteria growing in the the gas hot water tank.
 If it’s set much higher than this, you’ll be paying more for your hot water usage than you need to.

 Instant water heaters can be set at 50°C as water isn’t stored in a tank and so doesn’t run the risk of growing bacteria.